 Yes, dogs can eat bananas!
-Not only is this yellow fruit safe for canines, but it’s even good: According to the AKC, bananas have a lot of health benefits that can help your dog.
-Everything is better in moderation, however — too many bananas might cause gastrointestinal distress, so don’t reach for the fruit bowl too often.
-You’ll also want to stick to feeding your dog only the fleshy inside of the banana and not the peel.
+Not only is this yellow fruit safe for canines, but it’s a healthy, low-calorie treat.
+According to the American Kennel Club, bananas also have a lot of health benefits that can help your dog:

 It’s also important to keep your dog’s weight and activity level in mind as you decide whether to add bananas to the menu.
 Since bananas have a lot of natural sugar (fructose, glucose, and sucrose), they can provide a boost of energy for an athletic dog who’s ready to go for a run.
 But if your dog is overweight and/or sedentary, it’s probably best to hold off on bananas — the extra sugar might put your dog at risk to gain extra weight.

-No — bananas and banana chips are best kept as a once-in-a-while treat.
-Your dog doesn’t need to consume the high sugar content in bananas every day, and plus, it’s not good to give your dog an abundance of any human food.
+No — bananas are best kept as a once-in-a-while treat.
+Your dog doesn’t need to consume the high sugar content in bananas every day.
+Plus, it’s not good to give your dog an abundance of any human food.
 But as long as you reserve bananas to be a special treat, bananas and your dog should get along just fine.